BlackCatDevel0per/rgcosm/README.md

 ### In plans:
 - [ ] db serializing with lz4 compression & etc.
+- [ ] Add more formats for addresses
 - [ ] More speedup conversion & less memory usage
 - [ ] Add some features from other similar libs
 - [ ] More documentation